rea-submission/rea-pack/why.md

 I had zero previous acquaintance with Sinatra, so I chose a distribution with the largest user / repository base.
-( Just in case I would have to install a gozillion dependencies or run into a gozillion issues and would have to google for related user experience. )
+( Just in case I would have to install a million dependencies or run into a million issues and would have to google for related user experience. )

 The choice for the orchestration server was the same simply to make it uniform.